-SOSV is an investment management and venture capital firm based in Princeton, New Jursey.
-It provides seed, venture and growth stage funding to startups.
-Its focuses on accelerating startups through its market specific seed accelerator programs which are located in Asia, USA and Europe.
+SOSV is an investment management and venture capital firm based in Princeton, New Jersey.
+It provides seed, venture, and growth-stage funding to startups.
+Its focuses on accelerating startups through its market-specific seed accelerator programs which are located in Asia, the USA, and Europe.

 SOSV invested in 1,152 companies and the total number of their exits is 23.
 SOSV is also interested in furthering innovation in education and computing.
-Some of the best notable names invested by SOSV includes Khan Academy, CoderDojo and LearnStorm.
+Some of the best notable names invested by SOSV include Khan Academy, CoderDojo, and LearnStorm.

-StartupbootCamp was founded in 2010.
-It is a network of industry – focused startup accelerators.
-It operates its industry focused programs in more than 20 countries around the world starting from San Francisco, Amsterdam, Mumbai, Singapore, Mexico and Duabi etc. The most famous accelerator programs of StartupbootCamp are in the fields of Fintech, IOT, Insurtech and Foodtech etc.
+Startupbootcamp was founded in 2010.
+It is a network of industry–focused startup accelerators.
+It operates its industry-focused programs in more than 20 countries around the world starting from San Francisco, Amsterdam, Mumbai, Singapore, Mexico, and Dubai, etc. The most famous accelerator programs of Startupbootcamp are in the fields of Fintech, IoT, Insurtech and Foodtech, etc.

 8. Internet Initiatives Development Funds (IIDF)

 IIDF is established by the Agency for Strategic Initiatives.
-It is Russian venture capital fund.
-This accelerators invests in tech companies in the early stages of development.
+It is a Russian venture capital fund.
+This accelerator invests in tech companies in the early stages of development.

-IIDF facilitates startups in Retail, Adtech, CyberSecurity, BigData, IOT and Edutech etc. Almost, every year more than 4,500 startups participates in IIDF’s online basic programs.
-There is also 20,000 online attending events and hackathons provided by IIDF.
+IIDF facilitates startups in Retail, Adtech, CyberSecurity, BigData, IoT, and Edutech, etc. Almost, every year more than 4,500 startups participate in IIDF’s online basic programs.
+There are also 20,000 online attending events and hackathons provided by IIDF.
 Internet Initiatives Development Funds have invested in 335 companies and their total number of successful exits is 21.

 Wayra is a global technology innovation hub.
-It was founded in 2011 in Latin America and then expended in many countries.
-Wayra is financially supported by one of the largest tele-communication companies of the world called “Telefonica”.
+It was founded in 2011 in Latin America and then expanded in many countries.
+Wayra is financially supported by one of the largest telecommunication companies in the world called “Telefonica”.